-It is an important decision for a taxpayer, because litigation in an administrative court is usually more straightforward, quicker and less burdensome, as such proceeding is less complicated than judicial litigation, and most importantly it is not necessary to give a guarantee during the procedure.
+It is an important decision for a taxpayer, because litigation in an administrative court is usually more straightforward, quicker and less burdensome, as the proceeding is less complicated than judicial litigation.
+Most importantly perhaps, it is not necessary to give a guarantee during the procedure.

-Instead of paying the debt (in a lump sum, in instalments, or under a tax relief scheme), a taxpayer can challenge the tax infraction notice before administrative judgement authorities in the federal, state or municipal sphere; such authorities are composed of technical and expert administrative judgement panels and are knowledgeable and skilled in the specific tax issues under dispute – this is another aspect to consider when choosing between the administrative or judiciary sphere.
+Instead of paying the debt (in a lump sum, in instalments, or under a tax relief scheme), a taxpayer can challenge the tax infraction notice before administrative judgment authorities at the federal, state or municipal level; these authorities are composed of technical and expert administrative judgment panels and are knowledgeable and skilled in the specific tax issues under dispute – this is another aspect to consider when choosing between the administrative or judicial sphere.

-In the federal sphere, a taxpayer has 30 days from service of an infraction notice to present its defence (“opposition”).
-This opposition and its case records are sent over to the Federal Revenue Judgment Unit (“DRJ”), which is in charge of deliberating on the case and issuing a first-instance decision, generally upholding the infraction notice (except when there is any material breach that would render such notice void).
+At the federal level, a taxpayer has 30 days from service of an infraction notice to present its defence (opposition).
+This opposition and its case records are sent over to the Federal Revenue Judgment Unit (DRJ), which is in charge of deliberating on the case and issuing a first instance decision, generally upholding the infraction notice (except when there is any material breach that would render the notice void).

-Taxpayers may then appeal (voluntary appeal) to the Administrative Tax Appeals Board (“CARF”).
+Taxpayers may then appeal (voluntary appeal) to the Administrative Tax Appeals Board (CARF).
 Each CARF judgment chamber is made up of members nominated by both taxpayers and tax authorities.
-A tie is construed favourably to tax authorities.
+A tie is construed in favour of the tax authorities.

 Therefore, if a taxpayer is defeated but finds a different CARF decision on the same subject, he or she may lodge a special appeal at CSRF.
 The contrary also holds: the defeated tax authorities can also file a special appeal at CRSF under those same circumstances.
-Also at CSRF level, a tie is construed favourably to the tax authorities.
+Also, at CSRF level, a tie is construed in favour of the tax authorities.

 A similar three-tier structure is replicated at a state level, and even some municipalities (eg, the City of São Paulo) have administrative tax courts to review infraction notices issued by the tax authorities.
 However, small municipalities usually lack human or financial resources to put this complex dispute resolution structure in place and, for this reason, disputes over a local infraction notice are generally much less formal.

-It usually takes two to four years on average for a final ruling on tax disputes in an administrative court.
-The SELIC benchmark interest rate accrues on the overall tax debt throughout the litigation period.
+On average, it takes two to four years for a final ruling on tax disputes in an administrative court.
+The Central Bank of Brazil's SELIC benchmark interest rate accrues on the overall tax debt throughout the litigation period.
 No bond needs to be posted.

-Anti-enforcement claims are divided into two groups, depending on whether or not a Tax Execution Proceeding exists.
+Anti-enforcement claims are divided into two groups, depending on whether a tax execution proceeding exists.

-A Motion for a Stay of the Tax Execution Proceeding can be lodged within 30 days of the presentation of a guarantee.
-The relevant difference of this motion is the necessity to present a guarantee for the debt stated on the CDA, which means that the taxpayer must first post a bond in benefit of the court and then defend itself, but these claims have a discovery phase.
+A motion for a stay of the tax execution proceeding can be lodged within 30 days of the presentation of a guarantee.
+The distinctive quality of this motion is the necessity of presenting a guarantee for the debt stated on the CDA, which means that the taxpayer must first post a bond in benefit of the court and then defend itself; these claims have a discovery phase.
 However, judicial precedents have lessened this requirement so that a taxpayer can file such lawsuit without a guarantee, though he or she will not obtain a suspension for the debt’s enforceability.
 In some specific cases, a suspension of the enforceability can be granted by a court upon the presentation of other types of guarantees or, exceptionally, without any warranty.

-The Motion for Advance Dismissal of Enforcement is lodged on a Tax Execution Proceeding as a simple petition, and can terminate the proceeding before any further seizure.
-However, such motion does not provide for a discovery phase, so that the evidence presented with such motion must be able to prove the arguments.
+The motion for advance dismissal of enforcement is lodged on a tax execution proceeding as a simple petition and can terminate the proceeding before any further seizure.
+However, this motion does not provide for a discovery phase, so that the evidence presented with the motion must be able to prove the arguments.
 It is not necessary for the taxpayer to post a bond for court costs to defend itself.

 Proactive claims lodged by taxpayers generally seek to avoid the taxation imposed by legislation on the grounds that it does not comply with constitutional principles or the interpretation of the law, and its constitutionality may be subject to different interpretations.

-The Brazilian judiciary is based on written civil procedure, and is divided into specialised and ordinary courts; the ordinary courts are then divided into federal and state matters.
+The Brazilian judiciary operates based on written civil procedure and is divided into specialised and ordinary courts; the ordinary courts are then further divided into federal and state matters.
 In a tax litigation context, federal courts judge claims regarding federal taxes, while state courts judge matters related to state and municipal taxes.

 Both federal and state courts have two levels:

-Civil tax litigation only admits documentary evidence, and the moment for the discovery of such proofs varies according to the type of claim.
+Civil tax litigation generally admits documentary evidence, and the moment for the discovery of such proofs varies according to the type of claim.